 Meet my new GoPro Hero4 Session!
-(Cleverly nicknamed Joe, short for JoePro, by me and my boyfriend while having lunch at Joe’s Crab Shack.)
+(Nicknamed “Joe” (short for JoePro) by me and my boyfriend because we opened it while having lunch at Joe’s Crab Shack.)

 When I travel, I typically bring with me some combination of items including a laptop, a journal, a sketchbook, and a camera.
 Over the last few years, I’ve become more comfortable blogging on my Chromebook (cheap and low-risk) while taking most of my photos with my mirrorless camera from Sony.

 However, with my recently booked trip to Aruba, I realized I do not want to solely rely on my fragile camera to capture a trip that can potentially put my camera in danger.
 No matter where my boyfriend and I go, water, sand, and dirt will pose a continuous risk to the lens.
 Besides, what good is a camera that I may be hesitant to take out?
 That’s how the best moments are missed.

 With my new GoPro, I hope to collect shots that are unlike anything I ever would have collected with my more expensive mirrorless camera.
 In new ways, too.
 The GoPro Session’s minimalistic design takes portability to a whole new level.
 Much like a smartphone, the little cube can actually fit in my pocket.